abd123al/sokonify/server/README.md

 # Todo

+- add tracking service functionality
+- serving web.
+- expire date in build.
+- strict mode don't allow creating of account randomly.
+We give password to owner so that he can create account on their behalf.
 - add item freeze so that user kan sell users first
-- add sub kategory 4 traking only items categories
+- add sub category 4 tracking only items categories
 - resolve name by joining product/
 - backup should be encrypted.
 - in staff table add permissions separated by , only